YongoDavid/DEMO-DECEMBER-2025/README.md

 # DEMO-DECEMBER-2025
 MORE DRIVE, MORE KNOWLEDGE AND UNDERSTANDING!
-TECHNOLOGY, COMPUTERS AND CODE IS THE CLOSEST THING TO MAGIC!
+TECHNOLOGY, COMPUTERS AND CODE ARE THE CLOSEST THING TO MAGIC!

 DEC 01
 I still have unfinished business with a Next.js course i am taking, i will get back to it once i have WORK related business handled.